barrymcgee/barrymcgee/README.md

 ### Hi, I'm Barry.  👋

-I am an engineer with nearly two decades of experience building software used by millions of people.
+I am an engineer with two decades of experience building software used by millions of people.

 I care about crafting experiences that looks good, load fast & work everywhere, for everyone.